 “With you?
 Y-yeah, yeah, yeah,” Jojo said.
 “I mean, we’re partners, you and me, I’m with you.”

 Titama flexed and rubbed the bicep of her left arm where Riotgrrrl had hit her.
 A siren howled from somewhere nearby but it wasn’t coming toward them.
 There was no sign of Muturangi or any of the others.

-Carrying the hammer and boltgun along with its tank, Titama headed over to the doors.
+Carrying the hammer and boltgun along with its tank, Titama headed over to the sealed-off area.
 Muturangi might have warned the geeks that she was coming but before trying anything else she hammered the intercom beside the doors.